See my Pbase site, where I post all my photographs that I think might help people identify birds.

 Tom Grey's Bird Pictures

 I'm Tom Grey, a bird photographer living on the Stanford campus near Palo Alto in the San Francisco Bay Area.
 This site is my illustrated bird list, showing selected images of the species I've photographed since I began taking pictures of birds in 2002.The photos on this site are displayed on species pages.
-In creating these pages, I've selected, arranged, and captioned pictures with the aim of attractively presenting useful information about that species of bird.
+In creating these pages, I've selected, arranged, and captioned pictures with the aim of attractively presenting useful information about birds.

-Hovering your cursor over an image tells where and when the picture was taken.* Places are in my home base of Stanford and Palo Alto, Santa Clara County, California, unless the name of another Santa Clara County town, California county, state, or country is given.
+Hovering your cursor over an image tells you where and when the photo was taken.* Places are in my home base of Stanford and Palo Alto, Santa Clara County, California, U.S.A., unless the name of another Santa Clara County town, California county, U.S. state, or nation is given.

 Species pages can be reached through four index pages.
-Three of these display links to the pages for species I have photographed in North America, one alphabetical and two (for songbirds and other birds) in taxonomic order.
-Species I have photographed only outside North America are listed alphabetically on my World bird index.
-When I display pictures of a species that have been taken both in North America and elsewhere, the latter are included on the North American species page.
+Three of these are lists of links to the pages for species I have photographed in North America, defined as the American Birding Association (ABA) area, one alphabetical and two, for songbirds and other birds in taxonomic order.
+Species I have photographed only outside the ABA area are listed alphabetically on my World bird index.
+When I have photographed a species within North America, any photos from outside the area appear on the ABA species page.

 My maximum size for web

-upgrading old images to the larger web display size, but many smaller
+upgrading old images to the larger web display size, but a number of smaller

 many species pages, captions include discussion of identification